 Traditional or theoretical uses lacking sufficient evidence

-Burdock: Traditionally, burdock has been used to treat hives.
-However, there is currently no available human evidence on its safety and effectiveness for this use.
+Burdock: Burdock is a plant that is native to Europe and northern Asia.
+The root is most often used in herbal preparations.
+Traditionally, burdock has been used to treat hives.
+However, human evidence on its safety and effectiveness for this use is currently lacking.

-Avoid if allergic to burdock or other plants of the Asteraceae/Compositae family (ragweed, chrysanthemums, marigolds, daisies).
-Avoid if history of dehydration, diabetes, heart disease, cancer, high blood pressure, or HIV.
-Stop use before surgeries/dental/diagnostic procedures.
+Avoid if allergic to burdock or other plants of the Asteraceae/Compositae family (such as ragweed, chrysanthemums, marigolds, or daisies).
+Avoid with a history of dehydration, diabetes, heart disease, cancer, high blood pressure, or HIV.
+Stop use before and immediately after surgeries or dental or diagnostic procedures with bleeding risks.
 Avoid if pregnant or breastfeeding.

-Chamomile: Although chamomile has traditionally been used to treat hives, scientific evidence is lacking.
-Currently, no human trials have evaluated the safety or effectiveness of chamomile for this use.
+Chamomile: Chamomile is an herb that has an apple-like smell and taste.
+It is commonly taken as a tea.
+Although chamomile has traditionally been used to treat hives, scientific evidence is lacking.
+Currently, human trials have not evaluated the safety or effectiveness of chamomile for this use.

 Avoid if allergic to chamomile or any related plants, such as aster, chrysanthemum, mugwort, ragweed, or ragwort.
-Stop use two weeks before surgery/dental/diagnostic procedures with bleeding risk, and do not use immediately after these procedures.
+Stop use two weeks before and immediately after surgery/dental/diagnostic procedures with bleeding risks.
 Use cautiously if driving or operating machinery.
 Avoid if pregnant or breastfeeding.

-Detoxification therapy (cleansing): Detoxification has been suggested as a possible treatment for hives.
-However, there is currently no scientific evidence of its safety or effectiveness for this use.
+Detoxification therapy (cleansing): Detoxification is a broad concept that encompasses many different modalities and substances used in cleansing the body's systems and organs.
+Detoxification has been suggested as a possible treatment for hives.
+However, human evidence on its safety and effectiveness for this use is currently lacking.

 In cases of illness, the various forms of detoxification should be used under professional guidance.
 See specific monographs for precautions and warnings associated with modalities of detoxification.

-Ephedra: Traditionally, ephedra has been used to treat hives.
-However, there is currently no evidence on the safety and effectiveness of ephedra for this use.
+Ephedra: Ephedra is a natural stimulant.
+Traditionally, ephedra has been used to treat hives.
+However, human evidence on its safety and effectiveness for this use is currently lacking.

-Moxibustion: There is limited evidence suggesting that moxibustion may help treat hives.
+Moxibustion: Moxibustion is a therapeutic method in traditional Chinese medicine, classical (five element) acupuncture, and Japanese acupuncture.
+During the therapy, an herb (usually mugwort) is burned above the skin or on the acupuncture points in order to introduce heat into an acupuncture point and alleviate symptoms.
+There is limited evidence suggesting that moxibustion may help treat hives.
 Additional research is needed to evaluate the safety and efficacy of moxibustion for this use.

 Use cautiously over large blood vessels and thin or weak skin.
-Avoid with aneurysms, any kind of "heat syndrome," heart disease, convulsions (seizures) or cramps, diabetic neuropathy, extreme fatigue and/or anemia, fever, inflammatory conditions, over allergic skin conditions or ulcerated sores or skin adhesions.
-Avoid areas with an inflamed organ, contraindicated acupuncture points, face, genitals, head, inflamed areas in general, nipples, and skin adhesions.
+Avoid with aneurysms, any kind of "heat syndrome," heart disease, convulsions, cramps, diabetic neuropathy, extreme fatigue and/or anemia, fever, or inflammatory conditions.
+Avoid use over allergic skin conditions, ulcerated sores, skin adhesions, or inflamed areas or organs.
+Do not use on contraindicated acupuncture points, the face, genitals, head, or nipples.
 Use cautiously in patients who have just finished exercising or taking a hot bath or shower.
-Use cautiously with elderly people with large vessels.
+Use cautiously in elderly people with large vessels.
 Not advisable to bathe or shower for up to 24 hours after a moxibustion treatment.
 Avoid if pregnant or breastfeeding.

-Peppermint oil: Historically, peppermint has been used to treat hives.
+Peppermint oil: Peppermint is a flowering plant that grows throughout Europe and North America.
+Peppermint is usually grown for its fragrant oil.
+Historically, peppermint has been used to treat hives.
 Further research is needed to determine whether peppermint is safe and effective for this use.

 Avoid if allergic or hypersensitive to peppermint or menthol.
 Peppermint is generally considered safe in non-allergic adults when taken in small doses.
-Use cautiously with G6PD deficiency (low levels of an enzyme called glucose-6-phosphate dehydrogenase) or gallbladder disease.
+Use cautiously with G6PD deficiency or gallbladder disease.
 Menthol, which makes up part of peppermint oil, is generally considered safe in non-allergic adults.
-But, doses of menthol greater than one gram per kilogram of body weight may be deadly in humans.
+However, doses of menthol greater than 1 gram per kilogram of body weight may be deadly in humans.
 Avoid if pregnant or breastfeeding.

-Probiotics: Although probiotics have been suggested as a possible treatment for hives, there is insufficient scientific evidence on its safety and efficacy for this use.
+Probiotics: Probiotics are beneficial bacteria that are sometimes called friendly germs.
+They help maintain a healthy intestine and help the body digest foods.
+They also help keep harmful bacteria and yeasts in the gut under control.
+Most probiotics come from food sources, especially cultured milk products.
+Although probiotics have been suggested as a possible treatment for hives, there is currently insufficient scientific evidence on its safety and efficacy for this use.